Chart Color Schemes

 Wandong's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-The most prevalent medical conditions are asthma (8.7%) and arthritis (7.3%).
-About 70.5% of residents report no medical ailments, compared to 74.0% in Greater Melbourne.
-Wandong has 14.8% (243 people) of residents aged 65 and over, higher than the 13.2% in Greater Melbourne.
-Health outcomes among seniors are above average, generally aligning with the overall population's health profile.
+The most prevalent medical conditions are asthma (8.7%) and arthritis (7.3%), while 70.5% report no medical ailments, slightly lower than Greater Melbourne's 74.0%.
+Wandong has a higher proportion of residents aged 65 and over at 14.8%, or approximately 243 people, compared to Greater Melbourne's 13.2%.
+Health outcomes among seniors in Wandong align with the general population's health profile, indicating above-average results.

 Frequently Asked Questions - Health